Seth Murray

 Bio

 I am Teaching Professor and Director of the Program in International Studies, as well as a member of the Graduate Faculty for the Department of Sociology and Anthropology.
-I serve as the Director of Undergraduate Programs in Interdisciplinary Studies for the College of Humanities and Social Sciences, where I am also Co-Director of the Alexander Hamilton Scholars program, a dual degree honors program for students double-majoring in the Poole College of Management and International Studies at NC State.
+I also serve as Co-Director of the Alexander Hamilton Scholars program for the College of Humanities and Social Sciences, a dual degree honors program for students double-majoring in the Poole College of Management and International Studies at NC State.

 I am trained as an environmental anthropologist and historical ecologist, and I have extensive field research experience in rural farming areas, especially in sheep and cattle-ranching communities of France and Spain.
 I have been engaged in research in the Basque region of southwestern France and northern Spain for over twenty years.
 The components of my research address the multi-faceted socio-ecological changes related to agro-pastoralism in the Pyrénées Mountains, particularly in regards to the management and use of common-pool resources.
 I also write about the commodification and patrimonialization of Basque identity through cultural heritage projects and marketing campaigns of food.